denisecase/datafun-06-spec/README.md

 ## Objective

-Perform and publish a custom EDA project to demnostrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
+Perform and publish a custom EDA project to demonstrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
 The notebook should tell a data story and visually present findings in a clear and engaging manner.